c0ded00d1e12/ecen224/_labs/display.md

 ## Getting Started

 Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.
 Next, ssh into your Raspberry Pi using VSCode and clone the repository in your home directory. **This lab should be done in VSCode on your Raspberry Pi.
-Make sure the lab is your root directory of your VSCode editor.**
+Make sure the lab is top level folder of your VSCode editor.**

 ## Overview